Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Spectral representation and Andreev bound states

 and

 where $f(\omega)$ and $b(\omega)$ are Fermi-Dirac and Bose-Einstein distributions.
 We abbreviated $\omega^{+} = \omega + i0^{+}$.

 The unperturbed one-electron Green functions have a gap around the Fermi energy $[-\Delta,\Delta]$ and two poles at $\pm \omega_0$, $ 0\le \omega_0<\Delta$.
-Since the hybridization self-energy $s(z)$ has a square-root singularity at the gap/band edges, the gap is fixed and does not depend on the interaction strength.
-The poles and band edges of the higher-order Green functions do depend on the interaction strength.
+Since the hybridization self-energy $s(z)$ has a square-root singularity at the gap/band edges, the gap is fixed in the one-electron Green function and does not depend on the interaction strength.
+The poles and the band edges of the higher-order Green functions do, however, depend on the interaction strength.
 We hence must be careful when treating the two-particle functions in the spectral representation.

 The sum over the fermionic Matsubara frequencies for the one-particle function can then be rewritten in the spectral representation